daha-la/TRPase-VAE-Mining/README.md

 ```

 ## Alignments
-Contains the alignment used to create the Hidden Markov Model (HMM)
+Contains the alignment used to create the Hidden Markov Model (HMM).

 ## Extra Data
-Contains all extra data not used directly in VAE training
+Contains all extra data not used directly in VAE training.

 ## HMM
-Contains the HMM used to realign all sequences to create the VAE training MSA
+Contains the HMM used to realign all sequences to create the VAE training MSA.

 ## VAE Notebooks
 Contains the data and code used to in the VAE workflow, with "datasets" containing the training MSA, "notebooks" containing the code used for both training and visualizing the VAE latent space, and "results" containing all VAE results and figures.
+To replicate the figures of the paper, please see the [vae notebook](./vae_notebooks/notebooks/vae_TRPase.ipynb).